Kozlov-AE/Web-layout-Basic-level-First/README.md

-The first homeworks part of the basik web-layout int he skillbox
+The first homeworks part of the basic web-layout in the skillbox